actoron/jadex/docs/tutorials/quickstart/04 Time Provider.md

 Start the Jadex platform and the time provider agent with the provided `main()` method.
 Afterwards (or beforehand) start the time user agent with its `main()` method.
 The two platforms will connect automatically and the time user will find the time provider and print out its time update messages.

 The details of the time provider agent are explained in the following subsections.
-Furthermore, you can see [Remote Communication](../../remote/remote.md#awareness)) for details on automatic platform discovery.
+Furthermore, you can see [Remote Communication](../../remote/remote.md#awareness) for details on automatic platform discovery.

 ## Service Annotations

 The `@ProvidedService` annotation tells the Jadex runtime that this agent provides a service of type `ITimeService.class` and that it should be visible to all platforms world wide (`scope=ServiceScope.GLOBAL`).
-The `@Service` annotation furthermore states, that the agent class implements the service itself instead of having a separate class for the service implementation.
+The `@Service` annotation states, that the agent class implements the service itself instead of having a separate class for the service implementation.

-See, e.g.,  [Services.Providing Services](../../services/services.md#providing-services)) for more details on the @ProvidedService annotation.
+See, e.g.,  [Services.Providing Services](../../services/services.md#providing-services) for more details on the @ProvidedService annotation.

 ## Object Attributes